Particular/docs.particular.net/nservicebus/operations/auditing.md

  - nservicebus/auditing-with-nservicebus
 ---

-The distributed nature of parallel, message-driven systems make them more difficult to debug than their sequential, synchronous and centralized counterparts.
+The distributed nature of parallel, message-driven systems makes them more difficult to debug than their sequential, synchronous and centralized counterparts.
 For these reasons, NServiceBus provides built-in message auditing for every endpoint.
 Configure NServiceBus to audit and it will capture a copy of every received message and forward it to a specified audit queue.

-NOTE: By default Auditing is not enabled and must be configured for each endpoint where auditing is required.
+NOTE: By default, auditing is not enabled and must be configured for each endpoint where auditing is required.

 It is recommended to specify a central auditing queue for all related endpoints (i.e. endpoints that belong to the same system).
-This gives an overview of the entire system in one place and see how messages correlate.
+This gives an overview of the entire system in one place and can help see how messages correlate.
 One can look at the audit queue as a central record of everything that is happening in the system.
 A central audit queue is also required by the Particular Service Platform and especially [ServiceControl](/servicecontrol), which consumes messages from these auditing queues.
 For more information, see [ServicePulse documentation](/servicepulse/).

 ## Message headers